pankaj570/pankaj570/README.md

 ![Your Logo](https://github.com/pankaj570/pankaj570/blob/main/Pankaj%20Singh.png)

-## Cloud Native API Developer | Microservice Developer | Integrations With AI/ML🚀
+## Cloud Native API Developer | Microservice Developer | Integration With AI/ML🚀

-I specialize in designing, building, and optimizing scalable and reliable APIs and microservices using modern cloud-native technologies.
+I specialize in designing, building, and optimizing scalable and reliable APIs and microservices, integrations with AI/ML Model using modern cloud-native technologies.
 With a deep passion for containerization, orchestration, and cloud environments, I create applications that are resilient, highly available, and performant.

 ### 💻 Skills & Technologies:
 <div>